LukasZaw/Studies/README.md

 # Studies
  All of my projects, files, notes form university.
- This repository was created to organize my files from studyies at the [University of Technology in Częstochowa](https://pcz.pl) (Poland).
+ This repository was created to organize my files from studies at the [University of Technology in Częstochowa](https://pcz.pl) (Poland).

 <br>